peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- (<code>Enum</code> objects); and maps. <p>In the .NET version, if the object is a type not specially handled by this method, returns a CBOR map with the values of each of its read/write properties (or all properties in the case of an anonymous type).
+ (<code>Enum</code> objects); and maps. <p>In the .NET version, if the object is a type not specially handled by this method, returns a CBOR map with the values of each of its read/write properties (or all properties in the case of a compiler-generated type).
 Properties are converted to their camel-case names (meaning if a name starts with A to Z, that letter is lower-cased).
 If the property name begins with the word "Is", that word is deleted from the name.
 Also, .NET